Groundwater pollution sensitivity

 A pollution sensitivity map gives a broad perspective; more detailed geologic and hydrogeologic information must be evaluated for a site-specific investigation.
 The sensitivity evaluation is based on the assumption that contaminants travel at the same rate as infiltrating water; therefore, the assessment does not consider any specific contaminant.
 Contaminants are assumed to originate at or near the land surface and move downward; lateral movement is ignored.
 Within these limitations, however, the map can serve as a screening tool to estimate the potential impacts of certain activities and land uses on ground-water quality at a general scale.

-In addition to the examples included in the DNR Waters Criteria and Guidelines report, a study by the University of Minnesota evaluated the sensitivity level assessment methods for Scott County, Minnesota.
-The Pilot Study examined the original three assessment levels and several variations and applied four methods to check and validate the methodology.
+In addition to the examples included in the DNR Waters Criteria and Guidelines report (Geologic Sensitivity Workgroup, 1991), a pilot study by the University of Minnesota evaluated the sensitivity level assessment methods for Scott County, Minnesota (Pfannkuch, 1998).
+The polit study examined the original three assessment levels and several variations and applied four methods to check and validate the methodology.

 The DNR, in cooperation with the Minnesota Geological Survey, develops a geologic sensitivity assessment as part of a comprehensive report that includes both geologic and groundwater conditions.
-For links to completed reports in the County Geologic Atlas Series and the Regional Hydrogeologic Assessment Series please see the map of study areas.
+For links to completed reports in the County Geologic Atlas Series and the Regional Hydrogeologic Assessment Series please see the atlases.

 Most studies to date have focused on a county or regional area.
-However, a statewide evaluation of groundwater contamination susceptibility is available, prepared by the Minnesota Pollution Control Agency in 1989.
+However, a statewide evaluation of groundwater contamination susceptibility is available prepared by the Minnesota Pollution Control Agency (MPCA, 1989).
 Developed using GIS technology, the digital files are distributed by the Land Management Information Center (Minnesota Department of Administration) through their GeoGateway search service.
 The digital data is also on their EPPL7/EPIC 2000 dataset CD-ROM.

 For more information, consult the following references.